potatokingz/robloxCheatLoader/README.md

 # Cheat Engine Loader (BedWars + Baseplate Detector) by PotatoKing

-This Roblox script automatically detects whether you are in a supported BedWars or Baseplate game and loads corresponding cheat or troll scripts with a polished GUI interface.
+This Roblox script automatically detects whether you are in a supported BedWars or Baseplate game and loads corresponding cheat or troll scripts with a polished GUI interface. --- MAKE SURE ITS IN AUTOEXECUTE

 ---